-AND, you must also be aware that some websites and online stores may try to sell you a fertility or pregnancy product that doesn’t work for everyone.
+And be aware that some websites and online stores may try to sell you a fertility or pregnancy product that doesn’t work for everyone.
 The product may work for some men and women, but nothing works for everyone.
 These tips on how to find fertility help online that you can trust will increase your chances of success.

 “People are well aware that infertility is a very painful situation and some may try to take advantage of people coping with this situation,” writes Iris Waichler in Riding the Infertility Roller Coaster: A Guide to Educate And Inspire.
 “Be sure you check any information you are given with an appropriate professional or a trusted and knowledgeable confidant.”